sorengranfeldt/psma/README.md

 # PowerShell Management Agent for FIM2010 and MIM2016
 The Granfeldt PowerShell Management Agent (PSMA) is a highly flexible ECMA for Forefront Identity Manager 2010 (FIM) R2 and Microsoft Identity Manager 2016.
-Although the MA can be deployed to perform many different user cases, the basic operation centres around creation, deletion, update or deletion (CRUD) that can be achieved via PowerShell.
-By using this framework, these operations can be triggered within FIM/MIM Synchronization Engine, thereby greatly extending the integration possibilities of the platform while simultaneously lowering the complexity of supporting the solution in the future.
+Although the MA can be deployed to perform many different use cases, the basic operation centers around creation, updating, or deletion (CRUD), which can be achieved via PowerShell.
+By using this framework, these operations can be triggered within the FIM/MIM Synchronization Engine, thereby greatly extending the integration possibilities of the platform while simultaneously reducing the complexity of supporting the solution in the future.

 The management agent supports
 * [Full and Delta Import](https://github.com/sorengranfeldt/psma/wiki/Import)